muyuhuatang/basic-of-ai/README.md

 # Basic of AI

-This repository is aiming at providing one conclusion on the basic of learning Aritificial Intelligence knowledge.
+This repository is aiming at providing one conclusion on the basic of learning Artificial Intelligence knowledge.

 ## Basic of Deep Learning
 ### DeepLearning-21-Examples